What is Revenue Intelligence? + 12 Other Facts You Should Know

 • Plans for beginners may be free or cheap, but plans for businesses can cost hundreds of dollars a month once you add in integrations, support, and advanced features.

 When looking at costs, you should look at more than just license fees.
-You should also look at how much work it will take to set it up and keep it running.
+You should also look at how much work it'll take to set it up and keep it running.

 The best way to figure the price out is to book a demo with a trustworthy revenue intelligence software.